 The option blocks are built after the students have made their option choices.
 Therefore we are usually able to give all students the subjects they would like to study at Key Stage 4.
-In the rare situation that the first choices result in a subject being oversubscribed, preference will be given to students who have met their aspirational target grade and then in order of a student's attainment in their Year 9 Spring IPC.
+In the rare situation that the first choices result in a subject being oversubscribed, places will be allocated on a first come first served basis.